Minnesota Gov. Tim Walz calls on lawmakers to pass policing reforms while 'the world is watching'

-Gov. Tim Walz implored a divided Minnesota Legislature Thursday to pass a sweeping package of police reforms before they wrap up a special session overshadowed by the police killing of George Floyd, an unarmed black man whose death sparked weeks of protests around the world.
+Gov. Tim Walz implored a divided Minnesota Legislature Thursday to pass a sweeping package of police reforms before wrapping up a special session overshadowed by the police killing of George Floyd, an unarmed black man whose death sparked weeks of protests around the world.

 Recalling that Friday is Juneteenth, the holiday that commemorates the end of slavery in the United States, the DFL governor warned that the world will be watching if lawmakers adjourn without passing any legislation addressing police accountability.